 In 1994, members of the community gathered together and volunteered to renovate the building and establish The Ada Jenkins Center in its current form.
 The grand opening was held on November 8, 1998, with Ada Jenkins' daughter and granddaughter in attendance.

-Since then, The Center has grown rapidly to become a well-respected model for community centers in the region, broadening its services to the entire Lake Norman region.
-Recently, the Duke University School of Divinity recognized The Ada Jenkins Center as a "Model Organization for Building Communities of Caring."
+Since then, the Center has grown rapidly to become a well-respected model for community centers in the region, broadening its services to the entire Lake Norman region.
+Recently, the Duke University School of Divinity has recognized The Ada Jenkins Center as a "Model Organization for Building Communities of Caring."

 Who We Are Today

 Today, The Ada Jenkins Center houses 21 programs and has 20 members on its Board of Directors.
 This dynamic and enthusiastic group volunteers its time and efforts, always keeping the mission and focus of The Ada Jenkins Center at the forefront.